 The first step is carrying out an extraction with a liquid solvent to make a cannabis solution.
 The solution can then be dropped onto a region of the qualitative strip and left to develop.
 After five minutes, the qualitative strip can be loaded into a special reader, which interprets the strips and gives a digital readout of the results.

 While strip tests are a good preliminary reading, cannabis testing laboratories will use more rigorous analysis methods of analysis.

-One of the workflows involves the usage of immunoaffinity column chromatography to effectively isolate mycotoxins from a sample, and a bench-top fluorometer to accurately quantify each individual aflatoxin and ochratoxin that may be present.
+One of the workflows most commonly used involves the usage of immunoaffinity column chromatography to effectively isolate mycotoxins from a sample, and a bench-top fluorometer to accurately quantify each individual aflatoxin and ochratoxin that may be present.

 Immunoaffinity columns contain a small plug made up of inert support beads coated with monoclonal antibodies, and a buffer solution.
 When an extraction of the sample passes through the column, the antibodies will bind to any mycotoxins present and allow the rest of the sample solution to flow through unimpeded.
 A quick column wash with more buffer solution makes sure that any other impurities are also removed, leaving only the mycotoxins bound to the antibody-coated supports inside the column.
 These mycotoxins can be removed from the antibodies and isolated by washing the column once more with a solvent like methanol.

 The resulting solution can then be analyzed using fluorometry.
 This works by binding the biological analyte, here the present aflatoxins or ochratoxins, to a fluorescent agent and measuring the intensity of fluorescence.
 As this intensity will correlate with the number of mycotoxin molecules in the sample, it possible to accurately give a measure of the mycotoxin content in this way.